byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 A living design built upon the inherent intuitive 'biophilic' response to natural built forms, natural settings and systems.
 Designed to generate healthy interactions by encouraging their spontaneous occurrence.

-New ways of thinking, seeing and feeling; relating to the Natural World can be expanded, experienced through connecting.
+New ways of thinking, seeing, touching and feeling; relating to the Natural World can be expanded, experienced through connecting.
 Causing a total shift of posture, perceptions, beliefs, and thought processes.

 ***Transforming ones relationship with the Natural World.*** Making a habit to feel where one is *within the circle of life,* too understand how they are moving together As One.